ashay-patil/Ai-Code-Debugger-And-Auto-Fixer/README.md

 # and use dotenv for accessing the Gemini_API_KEY in the code

 # 4. Run the application in GUI Mode
+# Autofix checkbox disabled -> Only generates the review of Codebase without updating the codebase
+# Autofix checkbox enabled -> Generates the review of Codebase and takes users permission to update the code in the codebase
+# Autofix checkbox enabled + Apply All checkbox enabled -> Generates the review of Codebase and updates the Code Automatically without users permission
+# JSON checkbox enabled -> Generates brief summary of Debugging in a JSON file
 python app.py

-# 5. Else run the application in CLI Mode
+# 5. Run the Application in CLI Mode
+# 5.1 Review Mode (No Autofix)
+python app.py ./project-path --json

+# 5.2 Review + AutoFix Mode
+python app.py ./project-path --json --autofix

+# 5.3 Review + AutoFix + Auto Code Updation Mode
+python app.py ./project-path --json --autofix --apply-all

+# 5.4.
+Custom userpromt
-python app.py ./project-path --json --autofix --userprompt "Make the body color as purple"
+python app.py ./project-path --json --autofix --userprompt "Make the body color as purple in css file"

 ```

 ### 6.3 Configuration Options